 As Earth heats up, people across the globe are experiencing more intense rainstorms, severe droughts, powerful tropical cyclones, and extreme heat waves.
 Rising sea levels are flooding coastal areas, destroying homes, precious natural spaces, and quite literally swallowing entire islands.
 Some populations of animals have started to die out.
 The most vulnerable among us – children, the elderly, and the poor – are in danger from increasing heat stress and air pollution.
 (Climate Reality Project)

 What is climate change?

 food carbon footprint

 Meat consumption footprint

-Learn more about specific climate change impacts such as ocean acidification and the ocean's role in carbon dioxide emission absorption from our speakers!
+Learn more about climate change as it affects and is affected by the oceans, waste, and government policy from our speakers!

 Educational and inspirational media about climate change

 Click on the link below to access a plethora of informational articles on our blog about how the COVID-19 pandemic has affected the environment and ways that you can help the environment!